uclaacm/hothXI-workshops/intro-to-git/README.md

 # HOTH XI - Intro to Git

-**Date**: TBD
+**Date**: March 3, 2024

 **Teacher**: [Lillian Gonick](https://github.com/lilliangonick)

 Hello everyone!
 Welcome to the Intro to Git workshop README!
-In this workshop we will be covering the version control system: Git.
+In this workshop, we will be covering the version control system: Git.
 Together, we will walk through installing git, creating our first repository, and merging two branches!

 ## Resources